 The Boy of Death

 Every kid in our world is born under the protection of a deity.
-There are gods who are more powerful than others.
-There are gods who are more powerful than others.
+Some gods are more powerful than others.
+Some gods are more powerful than others.
 Children born to lesser gods are ostracized by society and are unable to enter high school.
 Instead, kids must get employment following the completion of middle school.
 On this planet, a high school is a place where students learn to use their greater gods.
 They all have one thing in common: if the proper price is paid, they may grant wishes.
 Lee-Rang goes back in time for a few seconds and pays the price.
 To reverse his request, he must return to high school and attempt to employ his cat god’s abilities once more.

 I Had That Same Dream Again